Snapstromegon/hoeser.dev/src/blog/2022-12-19-css-lets-nest.md

 ### Option C1 / W3 "@nest"

 Despite [WebKit promoting against this option][tweet-webkit-against-option3], this is still my favorite.
-It's concise without significant boilerplate and feels familiar to many existing devs.
+It's concise without significant boilerplate and feels familiar to many existing developers.
 It also has no unlabeled blocks and keeps everything belonging to one selector together in one block.

 The only downside is the required `@nest` when a subselector starts with an alphanumeric character, but this is a tradeoff I'm actually willing to take.